wonik/wonikjang.github.io/_posts/2017-04-13-Tensorflow_GPU_Install.md

 [CUDA Toolkit][toolkit]

-Cuda Cudnn is GPU-accelerated library for deep learning neural network.
+Cuda Cudnn is a GPU-accelerated library for deep learning neural network.
 5.1 version or above is required.

 [CUDA cuDNN][cudnn]